 James Lowry Francis, Major, 95637, Royal Berkshire Regiment.
 James was born in York on 13 June 1921, the son of Brigadier-General Sidney Goodall Francis, DSO, and Catherine Gwendoline Francis (nee Lowry), the sister of the three Lowry brothers who fell during the Great War.
 He was educated at Sherbourne School before attending Sandhurst and passed out in July 1939.
 He was posted to the 1st Battalion, Royal Berkshire Regiment.
 In November 1944 he was posted to Burma with the 2nd Battalion, Royal Berkshire Regiment.
 He took part in the crossing of the Chindwin River and was killed in action during a reconnaissance on 21 January 1945, aged 24.
 James is buried in Taukkyan War Cemetery, Myanmar.
 His brother, Stephen Charles Francis, also died on service.

 David Andrew Hudson, Able Seaman, D/JX 154807, Royal Navy.
-David was born on 6 February 1922, the son of Thomas and Mary Ann Hudson, of Llandyfaelog.
-He served in the Royal Navy aboard HMS Gloucester.
-She was a Town Class Cruiser, which in September 1939 was flagship of the 4th Cruiser Squadron, serving in the East Indies.
-She spent the rest of that year patrolling the Indian Ocean.
+David was born on 6 February 1922, the son of Thomas and Mary Ann Hudson, of Croesyceiliog Fawr, Llandyfaelog.
+He served in the Royal Navy aboard the Town Class cruiser HMS Gloucester.
+At the outbreak of war, Gloucester was the flagship of the 4th Cruiser Squadron, serving in the East Indies and spent the rest of that year patrolling the Indian Ocean.
 In December, she was moved to Simonstown, South Africa where she was used, unsuccessfully, against German raiders.
 She was transferred again in May 1940, this time to the Mediterranean, where she experienced plenty of action.
 She was involved in Malta convoys and the Battle of Calabria on 9 July 1940.
 An Italian air attack on 8 July had hit the ship’s bridge killing or wounding most of the bridge personnel, including the Captain.
 The second half of 1940 was spent in the eastern Mediterranean and in the Aegean.
 On 11 January 1941, while supporting Operation Excess, Gloucester was hit by a bomb which failed to explode.
 In March, she was at the Battle of Matapan and, in April, performed several bombardments along the north African coast.
 A second bomb hit caused minor damage.
 Gloucester formed part of a naval force acting against German military transports to Crete, with some success.
 On 22 May 1941, while in the Kithera Channel, about 14 miles north of Crete, she was attacked by German Stuka dive bombers and sank, having sustained at least four heavy bomb hits and three near-misses.
-723 lives were lost, with just 82 survivors.
+David was among 723 men killed in the sinking of Gloucester that day, with just 82 survivors.
 Her sinking is considered to be one of Britain’s worst wartime naval disasters.
-David was one of the men lost that day, aged only 18, and is remembered on the Plymouth Naval Memorial, Devon.
+David was just 18 years old and is commemorated on the Plymouth Naval Memorial, Devon.

 Daniel Evan Jenkins, Sergeant (Air Gunner), 1420304, Royal Air Force Volunteer Reserve.
 Daniel was the son of John Jenkins and Mary Jane Jenkins (nee Jones), of Cilcennin, Ceredigion.
 His mother had been born and raised at Tainewydd, Llandyfaelog.
 Daniel served as an Air Gunner with 70 Squadron, Royal Air Force, which was after the outbreak of war was based in the Middle East, flying the Vickers Wellington.
 Daniel was an air gunner aboard Wellington LN918, which crashed with the loss of all her crew some five miles west of San Severo, Italy on 25 February 1944.
 He was 20 years old, and is buried at Bari War Cemetery, Italy alongside his fellow aircrew.
 He was a cousin to David John Jones, below.

 David John Jones, DFM, Pilot Officer, 129218, Royal Air Force Volunteer Reserve.
-David was the son of James and Ellen Gwen Jones, of Pontyates.
-He served as a Wireless Operator/ Air Gunner with 12 Squadron, Royal Air Force, which was equipped with the Vickers Wellington III, based at RAF Thruxton.
-David was killed when his Wellington was shot down over Germany on 28 August 1942.
-He was 22 years old, and is buried at Reichswald Forest War Cemetery, Germany.
-He was the holder of the Distinguished Flying Medal.
-He was a cousin to Daniel Evan Jenkins, above.
+David was born in 1920, the son of James Jones and Ellen Gwen Jones (nee Harries), of Bryn Llawddgar, Pontyates.
+His mother was from Llandyfaelog.
+After being educated at Carmarthen Grammar School, David enlisted into the Royal Air Force Volunteer Reserve, training as a Wireless Operator/ Air Gunner, before being posted to 12 Squadron, Royal Air Force, which was equipped with the Vickers Wellington III.
+On the evening of 28 August 1942, David took off from RAF Binbrook, aboard Vickers Wellington Z8656, which was part of a large formation sent to bomb strategic targets around Cassel, France.
+He was killed when his Wellington was shot down over Germany that night, 28 August 1942, with the loss of all her crew of five, three of whom were Welshmen.
+The 22-year-old is buried in Reichswald Forest War Cemetery, Germany.
+David was the holder of the Distinguished Flying Medal.
+He was a cousin to Daniel Evan Jenkins, who was also killed.

 Leslie Walters, Sapper, 1905896, Royal Engineers.
 Leslie was born on 1 April 1918, the son of William and Elizabeth Walters (nee Pearce), of The Old Vicarage, Llandyfaelog.
-He married his wife, Pat, after the outbreak of war.
-He served with the 11th Field Company, Royal Engineers, who had formed part of the invasion force that landed at Normandy during June 1944.
-Leslie was killed during the advance through Holland on 19 September 1944 aged 26, and is buried at Bergen-Op-Zoom War Cemetery, Netherlands.
+He worked as a carpenter prior to the war.
+Leslie enlisted into the Royal Engineers soon after the outbreak of war, and married his wife, Pat, at some time afterwards.
+He served with the 11th Field Company, Royal Engineers, which formed part of the invasion force that landed at Normandy during June 1944.
+Leslie was killed during the advance through Holland on 19 September 1944.
+The 26-year-old is buried in Bergen-Op-Zoom War Cemetery, Netherlands.

 Korean War, 1950-1953

 David Ieuan Horton, Private, 22398204, Royal Welch Fusiliers.
-David was born on 24 February 1932.
-He served with the Royal Welch Fusiliers, and was one of just over 100 Fusiliers who were sent to Korea as reinforcements for the Welch Regiment.
+David was born on 24 February 1932, the son of Thomas Daniel Horton and Gertrude Horton (nee Morgans), of Llandyfaelog.
+He served with the Royal Welch Fusiliers, and was one of just over 100 Fusiliers who were sent to Korea as reinforcements for the Welch Regiment following the opening of the Korean War.
 David was killed in Korea on 15 June 1952, aged 20 and is buried in the United Nations Memorial Cemetery, Pusan.

 Falklands War, 1982

 Eirwyn John Phillips, Guardsman, Welsh Guards.
-Eirwyn was born at Carmarthen on 4 June 1962, the son of William Gwynfor Phillips and Phoebe Violet Phillips (nee Lewis).
+Eirwyn was born on 4 June 1962, the son of William Gwynfor Phillips and Phoebe Violet Phillips (nee Lewis), of Pantyrhodyn, Cwmffrwd.
 He served with the 1st Battalion Welsh Guards.
-Eirwyn was aboard the Troopship RFA Sir Galahad when it was attacked by A4-C Skyhawks of the Argentinian Air Force on 8 June 1982, and was hit by three bombs.
+Eirwyn was aboard the Troopship RFA Sir Galahad when it was attacked by A4-C Skyhawks of the Argentinian Air Force on 8 June 1982 and was hit by three bombs.
 The resulting explosions and fire killed 48 men, mostly of the Welsh Guards, but also men of other units.
-Eirwyn was 20 years old, and is commemorated on the Armed Forces Memorial at Alrewas, Staffordshire.
+Eirwyn was 20 years old when he was killed that day.
+Sir Galahad was later towed out to sea and scuttled, becoming a war grave.
+Eirwyn is commemorated on the Armed Forces Memorial at Alrewas, Staffordshire.

 Afghanistan War, 2001-2014